-Finally, interacting contexts are represented by the context of theological doctrines and the context of church doctrines from the medieval period up to Vatican II.
-The theologians were under the influence of the church doctrines on which they reflected.
-Inversely, without the theologians, the church doctrines would not have had their post-systematic precision, conciseness, and organization.
+Finally, interacting contexts are represented by the context of theological doctrines and the context of church doctrines from the medieval period up to Vatican II. were The theologians, are under the influence of the church doctrines reflected. on which they period.
+Inversely, without the theologians, had the church doctrines would not have their post-systematic precision, conciseness, and organization.